kubeflow/kubeflow/components/profile-controller/README.md

 Each profile CRD will manage one namespace (with same name as profile CRD), and will have one owner.
 Specifically, each profile CRD will manage following resources:

-- Namespace
+- Namespace reserved for profile owner.
-- K8s rbac Role & Rolebinding to grant profile owner access to above namespace via k8s API (kubectl)
+- K8s rbac Rolebinding `namespaceAdmin`: make profile owner the namespace admin, allow access to above namespace via k8s API (kubectl).
-- Istio namespace-scoped gateway & rbac permission to grant profile owner access to above namespace via Istio (browser)
+- Istio namespace-scoped ServiceRole `ns-access-istio`: allow access to all services in target namespace via Istio routing.
+- Istio namespace-scoped ServiceRoleBinding `owner-binding-istio`: bind ServiceRole `ns-access-istio` to profile owner.
+So profile owner can access services in above namespace via Istio (browser).
-- Setup namespace-scoped service-accounts `editor` and `viewer` to be used by user-created pods in
+- Setup namespace-scoped service-accounts `editor` and `viewer` to be used by user-created pods in above namespace.
 - resource quota management (coming)

 ## Supported platforms and prerequisites: